Baby Fell off the Bed and Hit Their Head? Here’s What To Look For

 • Swelling.

-You’ve probably already heard that if you suspect a concussion, you should keep your baby awake.
+You’ve probably heard that if you suspect a concussion, you should keep your baby awake.
 But that’s not necessary.
 An overtired baby is going to act more sleepy, fussy and irritated than usual.
-Keeping your baby awake for a long time could cause them to seem as if something is wrong when really they’re just sleepy, Dr. O’Connor explains.
+Keeping your baby awake for a long time could cause them to seem as if something is wrong when really they’re just sleepy, Dr. O’Connor notes.

 In general, Dr. O’Connor says that any behavior out of the ordinary should be checked out by a provider just to be safe.
 If you have reason to suspect that your baby is injured, trust your instincts.
 You know your baby and what’s normal for them better than anyone.

-“If parents have any concerns at all, it’s never wrong to have them evaluated by a doctor to be on the safer side, especially at a young age,” Dr. O’Connor says.
+“If parents have any concerns at all, it’s never wrong to have them evaluated by a doctor to be on the safer side, especially at a young age,” Dr. O’Connor reassures.
 “Even if it turns out to be fine, it can be good for parents’ peace of mind if nothing else.”

 How to prevent baby falls